omarsabra64/EFD-Multi-Robot-Formation-Control/README.md

 - **Vision:** Overhead camera for AprilTag detection (172mm tags).

 ## 🎓 Academic Background
-This work was developed as part of my Master's thesis in Mechatronics at [Your University Name].
+This work was developed as part of my Master's thesis in Mechatronics at Sabanci University.
 It serves as a bridge between advanced control theory and practical robotic swarms.